 Rachael: I’m loving this question.
 Let me think… I think I get folks to slow down when they say, after first session, “Wow I just talked a lot.”
 I encourage it and lay out a map of what we see they need help with or help out of.
 So that slows us down because we can see that we’re headed somewhere meaningful.
 But we are building tolerance to the pain by saying it aloud with someone connecting and listening.

 Sometimes, I mean slow down to be with the pain–not running past things and letting us explore a phrase that’s said in session or quickly covered up.
 It means me sitting in a way that is not rushed, but calm and relaxed in my body to help them let it out, knowing we have space and time to explore it all.
 And that all the pain is important enough to give as much space as is needed.

 People often want to know how long therapy takes or comment on being frustrated at still needing help.
-I tell them we will give you tools to work on things (my CBT background) and that we will double-down and work hard, but the best buildings are built methodically–as slowly as is needed–and that change and exposure to pain is hard to tolerate.
+I tell them we will give you tools to work on things and that we will double-down and work hard, but the best buildings are built methodically–as slowly as is needed–and that change and exposure to pain is hard to tolerate.
 I also say we’ll support the tolerance-building process.
 Helping them understand we must trust the process of exploring the pain, being curious of the problem and/or crisis and not run past it is slowing down.
 Process is a word I say a lot.
 It helps me not assume and leaves a lot of space for us to be with the pain: talk about it, cry about it, be frustrated, curious, and protective and proactive.

 Whenever we don’t trust the process, we run past the pain and are mutually handicapped in our relationship until we can get back to exploring the pain.